project-gemmi/gemmi/docs/headers.rst

     AsuData for storing reflection data.

 gemmi/asumask.hpp
-    MaskedGrid used primarily as direct-space asu mask.
+    AsuBrick and MaskedGrid that is used primarily as direct-space asu mask.

 gemmi/atof.hpp
     Functions that convert string to floating-point number ignoring locale.